If you’re planning on adding onions to your vegetable garden, that’s a good idea. Many beginner gardeners find them easy to grow.

 Keep the soil moist and place the container in a warm area until the seeds sprout.
-Once they sprout, place the container in a cool area where it gets ample light.
-Finally, transplant when the seedlings are mature enough.
+Once they sprout, place the container in a cool, well-lit area.

 Planting Onion Sets